AllonKleinLab/LARRY/README.md

 # LARRY

 LARRY (**L**ineage **a**nd **R**NA **r**ecovery) is a tool for labeling cells with a unique lineage barcode that can be read out in single-cell RNA-seq.
-The instructions for generating and sequenciung the barcode library are available [HERE].
 This repository contains a computational pipeline for transforming raw barcode sequencing data into clonal labels for each cell.

 The pipeline has two steps.
-Step (1) is built to work with the output of the [indrops pipeline](https://github.com/indrops/indrops), and is therefore not suitable for users of other single-cell RNA-seq methods such as 10X.
-These users can format the data in the appropriate fastq format (see below) and then apply step (2) from this pipeline.
+Step (1) is platform-dependent.
+The documentation below is specific to the [indrops pipeline](https://github.com/indrops/indrops).
+10X users should use [this notebook](LARRY_for_10X.ipynb) to perform step (1) and then proceed to step (2) as described below.

 1. Sorting and filtering of raw sequencing reads
     * Input: Standard files generated from the [indrops pipeline](https://github.com/indrops/indrops)